explainers-by-googlers/promisify-scroll/README.md

-# Explainer for Scroll Promisification
+# Explainer for Scroll Promises

 **Instructions for the explainer author: Search for "todo" in this repository and update all the instances as appropriate.
 For the instances in `index.bs`, update the repository name, but you can